PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 graph visibility.
 Those improvements require an indexed immutable plan and an independent semantic checkpoint.

+### Indexed-first pre-Add/Mul/Reshape-suffix compatibility recovery

+`passes/pre_add_mulconst_reshape_suffix_compat_layout.py` owns the former 509-line composite.
+It preserves the existing indexed owner as the first dispatch, one per-call `ModelIRGraphIndex`, caller `LayoutState` forwarding, the unchanged direct/direct and direct/Mul-constant raw fallback, Mul and Reshape constant copy-on-write, legacy NCHW adapter handling, combined statistic, fixed-point restart, and the single prune/report boundary.
+The lowerer retains one private wrapper at its unchanged production position.
+The complete old/new composite ASTs are identical after function-name normalization; the indexed semantic owner is unchanged.

+The raw fallback still rebuilds whole-graph maps and has looser constant producer, variable-state, and graph-visibility contracts than the indexed plan.
+Converting it to an immutable transaction is a separate semantic task.

 ### Dependency metadata

 `uv.lock` now reports the repository version as 2.6.4, matching the current